“You’re graduating from beauty school — now what?”

 Find Your Winning Salon — The key to your success is finding a salon that offers training and education.
 Their motivation to teach you is very high, if they do not teach you the right way, they go out of business.
 Do some research about the salon you are considering for employment.

-Your Resume — Make sure you type out your resume or provide a digital or video short biography on your own you tube channel listing your goals and expectations as well as references from your teachers.
-Make sure you list all your accomplishments and experiences,especially if you have taken any additional educational classes.
-Google search how to write your own resume.
+Your Resume — Make sure you type and prepare your resume or provide a digital or video resume on your own you tube channel listing your goals and expectations as well as references from your teachers.
+Make sure you list all your accomplishments, special educational classes.
+Google search information on how to write your own resume.

-Visit a Few Salons — visit a few salons in the area you may want to work in.
+Visit a Few Salons — visit a few salons in the community you may want to work in.
 Perhaps introduce yourself to the owner, make sure you have your resume information with you.
+Check their web sites, see if they offer training and education.

 Have Models Prepared — make sure you have a couple models available if your asked to highlight your work.